nsmryan/rand_image/README.md

 This is just a silly little project, written in C, that servers a random PNG image over localhost:8080.
 It started as a way to try out the [swill](https://github.com/dspinellis/swill) library.
-It was supposed to be more interesting than a random image, but I am giving up on it.
+It was supposed to be more interesting than a random image, but I calling it where it is.

 The potentially interesting aspects of this code are: the makefile has a little